Assisted dying: information for members

 - On 26th July 2024, the Assisted Dying for Terminally Ill Adults Bill was formally introduced in the House of Lords by Lord Falconer.
 The full text of the Bill was published on 29th July.

-- The Terminally Ill Adults (End of Life) Bill was introduced into the House of Commons by Kim Leadbeater MP on 16th October.
-The full text of the Bill was published on 11th November and the second reading of the Bill will be on 29th November.
+- The Terminally Ill Adults (End of Life) Bill was introduced into the House of Commons by Kim Leadbeater MP on 16th October 2024.
+The full text of the Bill was published on 11th November.
+Read our summary of the key provisions in the Bill.

-- We are in the process of reaching out to all our members in England and Wales so you will have the opportunity to shape and inform our response to the Bill.
+We are in the process of reaching out to all our members in England and Wales so you will have the opportunity to shape and inform our response to the Terminally Ill Adults (End of Life) Bill.

 Senedd debate (October 2024)

 - On 23rd October 2024, Senedd Cymru debated a motion in support of assisted dying following the Westminster proposals to change the law in England and Wales.
 The Senedd does not have the powers to directly legislate on assisted dying, but would play a key role in its delivery through the devolved health and social care system if it ever becomes law.
+The non-binding motion was defeated: 26 Members of the Senedd voted against, 19 voted in favour and nine abstained.

 - Over half the Members involved in the debate raised the need to improve access to, and investment in, palliative care and hospice services.